Security Scanners That Catch Vulnerabilities Before Production

 Pros

-- +Completely free and open-source
+- +Completely free and open-source with no license restrictions or usage limitations whatsoever

-- +Excellent for scanning running web applications
+- +Excellent for scanning running web applications against OWASP Top 10 vulnerabilities

-- +Large community and extensive documentation
+- +Large active community with extensive documentation and regular feature updates

 Cons

-- -Requires technical expertise for effective use
+- -Requires technical expertise for effective use and proper interpretation of scan results

-- -Can generate many false positives
+- -Can generate many false positives that require manual review and triage effort

-- -Less suitable for API-only applications
+- -Less suitable for testing API-only applications that lack a traditional web frontend

 4. Dependabot